 |Bank of America||$6|

 |SunTrust||Personal check is free; business check is $7|

 |BB&T||Free under $50; Over $50 a fee of $8|

 How to cash a check without a bank

 While the fees you incur rival the terribly maligned, independent check cashing services, unfortunately for the estimated 30 million Americans who have no ties to the banking industry, these are the only options.

-If we missed a bank that you would like to see included, please contact us or let us know in the comments section below.
+If we missed a bank that you would like to see included, please let us know in the comments section below.